briankoser/avid/README.md

 - [ ] About link in sidebar
 - [ ] Use standard deviation to color the overall ranking background to show confidence in ranking
 - [ ] Style empty required roster spots
+- [ ] REST api to save settings and rankings and set

 ## Refactor
 - [x] Better structure objects (players, rankings, etc.)